wangyang325/MasterCardAssignment/README.md

       ### Key issue:

-        When the csv is huge, using to much memory.
+        When the CSV is huge, using too much memory.

         The file exist the same key records.

       ### Solution:

-        Read the file by cache, merge the same key records into one record to reduce the using memory.
+        Read the file by cache, merge the same key records into one record to reduce using of memory.

       ### Problem: